 - Create an Outline

 Your essay should consist of three parts – an introduction (one paragraph), body (several paragraphs) and a conclusion (one paragraph).
 Create an outline, decide where to include examples and write your first draft.
 Don’t worry about making it perfect; just let your ideas flow.
-You can fix cheap price viagra mistakes and improve your writing in later drafts.
+You can fix mistakes and improve your writing in later drafts.

 - Have a Focus

 Your goal should not be to include all of your accomplishments and activities (that is what an activities resume is for).
 The most engaging essays tell a story and have a clear focus.
 A thoughtful and detailed narration of a significant time in your life tells far more about you than a list of competitions won and honors achieved.
-Think about ways you cialis overnight delivery can turn defeats into success and challenges into learning opportunities.
+Think about ways you can turn defeats into success and challenges into learning opportunities.

 - Creativity and Originality Count